 - You’re looking for more support during the transition into university study.

-Foundation courses for UK/EU students
+Foundation year courses

 - Accounting and Finance BSc (Hons)